-November/December 2018
+November/December 2021

-Where there is a need for wider consultation (paragraphs 1.42-1.45 of the Code), schools must ensure that the draft policy is:
+Where there is a need for wider consultation (paragraphs 1.45-1.47 of the Code), schools must ensure that their draft policy is:

-Published clearly on their websites (with details of how comments can be made, to whom and by what date - at least 6 weeks from the date it is posted on the website and no later than 31 January 2020)
+- published clearly on their websites (with details of how comments can be made, to whom and by what date at least 6 weeks from the date it is posted on the website and no later than 31 January 2021) - sent to the LA and any other LA when the school is close to the borders of its own LA and particularly where there is a tradition of taking pupils from other LA areas

-- Sent to the LA and any other LA when the school is close to the borders of its own LA and particularly where there is a tradition of taking pupils from other LA areas - Advertised in a local newspaper, (a group of schools could place an advert collectively and some LAs do this on behalf of all state funded schools in their area, but they are not obliged to do so) - Sent to all other admission authorities within the "relevant area" (usually the LA) VA schools, academies, foundation schools, free schools, etc. Primary schools do not need to consult secondary schools. - Parents of children between the ages of 2 and 18 difficult for infant and primary schools, but sending it to local libraries, play groups, nurseries, doctors' surgeries, etc. is sensible.
+- advertised in a local newspaper, (a group of schools could place an advert collectively and some LAs do this on behalf of all state-funded schools in their area, but they are not obliged to do so) - sent to all other admission authorities within the "relevant area" (usually the LA) VA schools, academies, foundation schools, free schools, etc. Primary schools do not need to consult secondary schools. - available to parents of children between the ages of 2 and 18 difficult for infant and primary schools, but sending it to local libraries, play groups, nurseries, doctors' surgeries, etc. is sensible.
 Another suggestion is to place a notice at the entrance to the school and at any other strategic points around the school.
 Parents of children at the school should be consulted.
-The overriding requirement is that schools can demonstrate that they have made every sensible effort to consult parents who might wish to consider applications to them. - Others who might have an interest in the proposed arrangements e.g. the local churches, parish councils, etc.
+The overriding requirement is that schools can demonstrate that they have made every sensible effort to consult parents who might wish to consider applications to them. - Available to others who might have an interest in the proposed arrangements e.g. the local churches, parish councils, etc.